training-dlp/terraform-training/best-practices.md

 ## 16. Use Terraform Workspaces

-Workspaces allow you to manage multiple environments from a single Terraform configuration with isolated state files.
+Workspaces allow you to manage multiple environments from a single Terraform configuration with isolated state files stored in separate blobs on the same storage account.

 **Why it matters:**
 - Single codebase for dev/staging/prod